Acting on your dreams

 Your extra effort proves that you have the desire, and your dream coach will reward your initiative.

 We all know the metaphor about doors of opportunity.
 Imagine that’s what the door in a dream symbolizes and it’s locked because you can’t find the opportunity you want.
 How do you resolve the situation?
-One way is, you can attract opportunity.
+You attract opportunity.
 You can be ready.
 You can act as if the door of opportunity is already open and it’s only a matter of time before reality catches up.
 Or you can find other doors that readily open.
 First, you create the right conditions inside you.
-Your dream coach excels at helping you to create the right internal conditions so that doors open for you.
+Your dream coach excels at helping you create the right internal conditions so that doors open for you.

 This layer of working with dreams taps your subconscious mind to affect conditions behind the scenes.
 You don’t have to know everything about your dreams to reap this benefit.
 Just work with them at a story level.

 Throughout this site are examples of how dreams use stories to help you understand yourself and your life.
-In this chapter we drill down and explore the subject, but keep in mind that resolution is part of every fully formed dream, no matter if it’s presented in the dream-story, or left up to you to figure out.
-Let’s take a closer look at what resolution is and how dreams offer it.
+In this chapter we drill down and explore the subject, but keep in mind that resolution is part of every fully formed dream, no matter if it’s presented in the dream’s story or left up to you to figure out.
+In part 2 of this lesson on dream resolution, wes take a closer look at what resolution is and how dreams offer it.

-First, my friends at innerself.com (great resource for material related to personal growth and discovery, by the way) reprinted an excerpt from my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
+First, my friends at InnerSelf.com printed an excerpt from my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
 It gives more ideas for using your imagination with your dreams to find resolution and benefit in them: